Cracker Country: Church

-At one time a church, the building actually started off as a one-room schoolhouse.
 The building was built in the early 1900s in Gretna, Florida, a town that had sprung up as a turpentine town northwest of Quincy, Florida, where both white and black families were moving to and settling.
-This building was a schoolhouse for African-American children.
+This building was an originally a schoolhouse for African-American children.
 However, following the decline of turpentine industry and then the Great Depression, Gretna slumped.
 It was reincorporated in 1947 and was converted into a church since the year before Gretna's Holy Ghost Church had burned down.
 The church was donated to Cracker Country in 1979.

 The furnishings in the church are mostly historical artifacts.
-The benches in the church, for example, are original to the building.
-There is also a Packard Reed Organ in the church that was originally built in the early 1900s by the Fort Wayne Organ Company of Fort Wayne, Indiana, established in 1871.
+The benches in the church, are original to the building.
+There is also a Packard Reed Organ in the church that was built in the early 1900s by the Fort Wayne Organ Company of Fort Wayne, Indiana, established in 1871.
 The organ is made of solid oak, with no veneers, and was donated to Cracker Country by Wayne Warren.